angusman/canClassTrees/CancerDetection/Readme.txt

 	5. The data has been prelabeled and proccessed, if you are interested in how that is done see the datalabeling script in the etc/ folder

-	6. to run the sklearnmodels use sklearnmodes.py script, to use the from scratch tree models, run ourtreemodels.py
+	6. to run the sklearnmodels use sklearnmodels.py script, to use the from scratch tree models, run ourtreemodels.py

 sklearnmodels.py
 	The sklearnmodel script contains 6 different case studies, each one is sectioned off by a block of """ """ comments detailing what is being tested in the area.
 Feel free to try different experiments, just make sure that you follow the right structure, also keep in mind some classifiers are slower than others, so start with a small number of trees for ensemble methods before scaling up.

 ourtreemodel.py
-	Our tree model script implements a random forest at varinging tree levels to compare accuracy as tree numbers increase.
-Warning! this approach was discontinued due to the nessicary computation time.
+	Our tree model script implements a random forest at varying tree levels to compare accuracy as tree numbers increase.
+Warning! this approach was discontinued due to the necessary computation time.
 At last check it took over 4.5 hours to finish running the script.

 objects/:
-	In learning about how ensemble tree methods work we build and completed a decission tree classifier and a random forest classifer they can be found in the objects/ folder.
-The decision tree model is based off of a variant of the IDE3 algorithm, and the random forest off of the 2001 paper by Leo Breiman.
+	In learning about how ensemble tree methods work we build and completed a decision tree classifier and a random forest classifer they can be found in the objects/ folder.
+The decision tree model is based off of a variant of the ID3 algorithm, and the random forest off of the 2001 paper by Leo Breiman.

 Data:
 	Data is stored in two primary locations: